wathmihasara/ASS_4_GRP-10/README.md

   labs(title = "Total RSCU Values", x = "Codon", y = "RSCU") +
   theme_minimal()
 ```
-This code used to visually represent the output of RSCU values. and to identify which codons are used more or less frequently in comparison to expected usage.
+This code is used to visually represent the output of RSCU values. and to identify which codons are used more or less frequently in comparison to expected usage.